One of the biggest advantages of a Variable Geometry Turbo (VGT) isn’t just efficiency – it’s how it controls airflow at low engine speeds.

 - Boost pressure builds slowly

-This delay is what’s known as turbo lag.
+Because of this, we get this delay known as turbo lag.

 How a VGT Turbo Eliminates Lag